Overview of Nutrition

 Food is a major component of our lives.
 Not only does it provide us with the nutrients required to maintain our hectic lifestyles but it can provide an enjoyable experience and is a cornerstone of many social functions.
 On the other side, limiting food intake is a challenge for those struggling with health concerns and weight management.
 Learning to control eating habits without allowing food to become an enemy is an important part of a healthy lifestyle.

-Overweight and obesity are growing problems in the United States.
-Over half of U.S. adults are overweight or obese and Indiana is ranked 3rd in obesity prevalence among the United States.
+Overweight and obesity are big problems in the United States.
+Over half of U.S. adults are overweight or obese.
+Indiana is ranked 3rd in obesity prevalence among the United States.
 Regardless of these numbers, our society celebrates thinness through the media and the desire to lose weight quickly has launched a multi-billion dollar diet industry filled with unregulated pills, gadgets, and fad diet gurus.
 The reality is that there is no "quick fix" when it comes to finding the right nutrition combination for you.
 Each individual is different, and each person needs to find his or her own combination of the necessary components: a balanced diet, exercise, and an acceptance of natural body type.

 Eating a healthy diet has a number of benefits that reach beyond just supporting weight loss.
 Eating foods from each of the core food groups provides you with energy, vitamins and minerals needed to support your body's proper functioning.
 A healthy diet is important for both your physical and mental well-being.